mycroftwilde/devil-steps-in-a-myth-system/ref_guide/infostructure/README.md

 I'm not sure how to preface this one quickly, besides saying "I'm a weird, dude, but..." or something like that, haha...

-So, I'm a weird dude, but ... :P ... have you ever tried to create your own organizational system that encompases all information?
+So, I'm a weird dude, but ... haha

+... have you ever tried to create your own organizational system that encompases all information?

 No? ...
 Told you, weird dude... haha